 Pensioners’ economic wellbeing

-The economic wellbeing of pensioners has improved over the decades.
-The vast majority is not currently experiencing any significant livelihood problems.
+The economic wellbeing of pensioners in Finland has improved over the decades.
+The vast majority is not currently experiencing any significant problems with their livelihood.
 However, despite the favourable development, some pensioners still find it very difficult to make ends meet.

-The aim of pensions is to maintain a decent income in retirement and to prevent poverty.
+Pensions are to maintain a decent income in retirement and prevent poverty.
 Statutory pensions are the most important source of income for pensioners.

 The main part of the increase in total pension is due to changes in pension recipients.
-New pension recipients have been able to accrue a pension throughout their working life.
+The main part of new pension recipients in the 2000s have been able to accrue pension throughout their working life.
 Their working lives have also spanned a longer period, and their income have been higher than those of older pension recipients.

 Read more on Etk.fi: